Kreablo/koha-borrowerimport/README.md

 ============

-The instance map is a yaml file that maps the source branch-code to koha-instance and koha branchcode.
+The instance map is a yaml file that maps the source branch-code to koha instance and koha branchcode.
 Place this file under /etc/koha/sites/&lt;koha instance&gt;/borrowerimport-instance-map.yaml

 In this example, the branchcode in the source data file may contain